The Complete Guide

 What Do Clinical Medical Assistants Do?

+Medical assistants are trained in a diverse range of tasks that include both medical as well as administrative.
 While clinical medical assistants working in smaller practices may be required to help out with some administrative tasks, those working in larger medical facilities work closely with patients and physicians in administering medical treatments.
 On any given day, clinical medical assistants perform a wide range of duties such as:

 - Scheduling medical procedures